-Both staff and students nominate MSc projects by the beginning of Semester 2.
-Students then have a week to select a ranked choice of 3 projects that they would like to do.
-By the end of week 4 in Semester 2, they will be assigned a project and/or MSc supervisor.
-That supervisor, together with the IRP tutor, is then responsible for delivering Informatics Research Proposal, as well as ensuring that the student completes his summer project.
-Details on how to nominate a project and select your project preferences are given below.
+Both staff and students propose MSc projects at the beginning of Semester 2.
+Students then have a week and a half to select a choice of 4 projects that they would like to do.
+By the end of week 4 in Semester 2, they will be assigned a project and MSc supervisor.
+That supervisor, together with the IRP tutor, is then responsible for delivering Informatics Research Proposal, as well as ensuring that the student completes their summer project.
+Details on how to propose a project and select your project preferences are given below.

 The compulsory taught module Informatics Research Proposal will normally be the forum in which the student, with the guidance of their MSc supervisor, will develop a fuller MSc Project proposal.

-Teaching and research staff who wish to nominate MSc Projects must do so by the beginning of week 2, semester 2.
+Teaching and research staff who wish to proposal MSc Projects must do so by the end of week 1, semester 2.
 They should complete the following web form.
-This form has been successfully tested on the usual operating platforms and web browsers.
-It is guaranteed to work with Mozilla on the DICE machines.
 All teaching staff with a standard teaching load must submit 3 MSc project proposals.
 Research staff are also strongly encouraged to submit project proposals.
 Some projects are also proposed by staff from other Schools, but they will usually then jointly supervise the project with a supervisor from Informatics.

-All staff and students can view the nominated projects from the MSc projects web page.
+All staff and students can view the proposed projects from the MSc project proposals web page.
 Note that the list of projects can be sorted by project title, number or supervisor name by clicking on the relevant columns.
-There is also a search facility, so that you can, for example, form a list of all and only those projects in the area of, say, "AI and Education" and "Cogntiive Science".
+There is also a search facility, so that you can, for example, form a list of all and only those projects in the area of, say, "AI and Education" and "Cognitive Science".
 The resulting list can be ordered as above.

-If you do wish to nominate a project however, you must discuss your ideas with a member of staff or with the Projects Organiser to seek approval of the project before doing so.
+If you do wish to propose a project however, you must discuss your ideas with a member of staff or with the MSc project coordinator to seek approval of the project before doing so.
 This will cover aspects such as the suitability of its topic, the methods to be used, any facilities or systems required, the form the results would take, any difficulties that might arise, and so on.
 It is then up to you to find a supervisor who is willing to supervise the project.
-Having done this, submit the proposal to the Projects Organiser as instructed in the Self-Proposal page with all the relevant details it requires filled in.
-Read the Guide to Self-Proposed Projects for further advice.
+Having done this, submit the proposal as instructed in the Self-Proposal page with all the relevant details filled in.
 The deadline for completing the whole process (discussion with staff and filling in the proposal webform) is the beginning of week 3, semester 2.

-There is clearly no guarantee that all nominated projects will be done.
-However, any `pairings' between staff and students that happen as a result of the project nomination process during these first 2 weeks of the semester will be taken into account when assigning staff their MSc students.
+There is no guarantee that all proposed projects will be allocated.
+However, any `pairings' between staff and students that happen as a result of student self-proposed project development during these first 2 weeks of the semester will be taken into account when assigning staff their MSc students.

-Students who are sponsored by, or have close contact with an industrial company may wish to undertake a project which relates to that companies activities.
+Students who are sponsored by, or have close contact with an industrial company may wish to undertake a project which relates to that company's activities.
 This is encouraged.
 The industrial partner may initially like to submit an informal project description which can be discussed with staff in the School.
 For those suggestions which are followed up, a more tightly specified proposal is produced in the normal form.
 A student undertaking the project will have both an industrial supervisor and an academic supervisor.
-He is still expected to spend a significant portion of his work at the University but may spend periods at the industrial collaborator's premises where this is appropriate.
-Further information on this can be found in the document on Industrial Collaboration.
+They are still expected to spend a significant portion of their time at the University but may spend periods at the industrial collaborator's premises where this is appropriate.

 All students must complete their project preferences form by the middle of week 3, semester 2.
 By failing to meet this deadline students risk being assigned an unsuitable project and/or supervisor.

-Most students will be assigned the project they want.
-This is not always true however:
+Most students will be assigned a project they want.
+This may not be the case, however, if:

-The Projects Organiser will allocate each student a project and/or MSc supervisor on the basis of the preferences expressed by students and the supervision load of individual supervisors.
+The MSc project coordinator will allocate each student a project and MSc supervisor on the basis of the preferences expressed by students and the supervision load of individual supervisors.
 There will inevitably be difficulties when more than one person wishes to do the same project.
-Some supervisors' proposals are often very much more popular than others.
-Normally only one student can do each project, though variants of the same proposal can sometimes be created allowing more than one student to undertake similar projects).
-Students should not therefore necessarily expect to get their first preference of project, or even any of the preferences that they stated.
-This process of assigning students their supervisors and projects will be completed by the end of week 4, semester 2.
+Some supervisors' proposals are very much more popular than others.
+Normally only one student can do each project (though variants of the same proposal can sometimes be created allowing more than one student to undertake similar projects).
+Students should not, therefore, necessarily expect to get their first preference of project, or even (in rare cases) any of the preferences that they stated.
+This process of assigning students to supervisors and projects will be completed by the end of week 4, semester 2.

-These initial assignments of students to staff happens this early in the academic year, so that the supervisors, together with the IRP tutors, can deliver to their MSc students the compulsory taught module IRP.
+These initial assignments of students to staff happens this early in the semester, so that the supervisors, together with the IRP tutors, can deliver to their MSc students the compulsory taught module IRP.
 However, there is flexibility in changing supervisors in at least two ways.
-First, a member of staff can, if he so chooses, delegate supervising duties to an RA (with the RA's agreement).
+First, a member of staff can, if he so chooses, delegate supervising duties to a member of research staff (with the researcher's agreement).
 However, the staff member remains responsible for ensuring that the supervision meets acceptable standards.
 Secondly, a student can also choose to change supervisors, provided he gets agreement from his existing supervisor and the proposed new supervisor.
-If there are problems between a student and supervisor that they can't sort out themselves, then the student can consult with the MSc DoS (for personal problems) or the MSc Course Organiser (for technical problems).
+If there are problems between a student and supervisor that they can't sort out themselves, then the student can consult with their Personal Tutor (for personal problems) or the MSc Course Organiser (for technical problems).

 The project is only assessed on the basis of a final written dissertation.
 Additional material, such as the code you submit, may be taken into account in case of doubt, but you should make sure that all the work you have done is carefully described in the dissertation document.
 Dissertations will typically conform to the following format:

 Students should budget at least four weeks for the final dissertation writing-up phase.
-The length of the dissertation should be around 40 to 50 pages but may well be much longer.
+The length of the main body of the dissertation should be around 40 to 50 pages.
+Where appropriate the dissertation may additionally contain appendices in which relevant program listings, experimental data, circuit diagrams, formal proofs, etc. may be included.
 However, students should keep in mind that they are marked on the quality of the dissertation, not its length.
-Where appropriate the dissertation may additionally contain appendices in which relevant program listings, circuit diagrams and formal proofs may be included.
-These should not be excessively long.

-Anything that can be considered a technical problem during project work is strictly limited to resources we provide; no technical support, compensation for lost data, extensions for time lost due to technical problems with external hard- and software as provided, except where this is explicitly stated as part of a project specification and adequately resourced at the start of the project.
+Technical problems during project work are only considered for resources we provide; no technical support, compensation for lost data, extensions for time lost due to technical problems with external hard- and software as provided will be given, except where this is explicitly stated as part of a project specification and adequately resourced at the start of the project.

-Students must submit their project by the deadline (see the timetable of events for this year's deadline).
+Students must submit their project by the deadline on 15th August 2014 (see the timetable of events for this year's deadline).
 Students need to submit hard copy, electronic copy and archive software as detailed below.

-Hard Copy.
-Two printed copies of the dissertation bound with the soft covers provided by the School must be submitted to the ITO.
+Two printed copies of the dissertation, bound with the soft covers provided by the School, must be submitted to the ITO before the deadline.

-Software.
 Students are required to preserve any software they have generated, source, object and make files, together with any associated data that has been accumulated.
 You should create a directory named PROJECT in your file space specifically for the purpose.
 A set of instructions must also be included which allow the demonstrations to be rerun at any later date by someone else.
 Please follow the accepted practice of creating a README file which documents your files and their function.
 This directory should be compressed and submitted.